library-data-platform/ldp/doc/Admin_Guide.md

 exit.
 It can be scheduled via [cron](https://en.wikipedia.org/wiki/Cron) to run once per day.

-The server logs details of its activities in the table `dbsystem.log`.
-For more detailed logging, the `--trace` option can be used.
+The server logs details of its activities to standard error and in the table `dbsystem.log`.
+For more detailed logging to standard error, the `--trace` option can be used.

 ### Upgrading to a new version